-Ref for the composting program.
+Building on existing recycling and composting programs, this action focuses enhancing collection of organic material (yard and food waste) at a community-wide scale for use in a composting program.
 Composting provides numerous benefits, including carbon sequestration, improved soil health, reduced soil loss, as well as increased water infiltration and storage.
 Commercial composting is currently offered by a private sector organization (Community Composting) which operates in many areas of Rochester and is used by numerous restaurants throughout the city.
 Expansion of services would focus on making composting an affordable option for renters, low-income households, residents with disabilities, and others who currently face barriers to composting on their own.
 In addition to the reduction in GHG emissions, commercial composting would provide a useful end-product that could be used on city properties or sold to residents for their lawns or home gardens.